hitz-zentroa/latxa/README.md

 wandb offline
 ```

-Logs with be saved to `$WORK/gpt-neox/wandb` directory.
+Logs will be saved to `$WORK/gpt-neox/wandb` directory.

 To sync logs to wandb, run: